M

 To treat with an excessive or absurd degree of indulgence and attention.
 (MW)

-Treat (someone) in an indulgent or overprotective way.
-(OD)
+Treat someone in an indulgent or overprotective way.
+(NOA)

 monoglot (adjective & noun)

 Using or speaking only one language (adjective); a person who speaks only one language (noun).
-(OD)
+(NOA)

 Note: Contrast with polyglot (usually defined as several languages, not two or more).
 Leaving what?
 Bilingual.
 Examples: My monoglot roommate, my polyglot roommate, or my bilingual roommate.